rjordaan3/rjordaan3.github.io/_pages/problems.md

 ## Graph partitioning with connectivity constraints
 Thomassen conjectured that the vertices of any \( s + t + 1 \)-connected graph can be partitioned into two sets, the first inducing an \( s \)-connected graph and the second inducing a \( t \)-connected subgraph.
 Can we prove this for certain graph classes?
 One can show that the conjecture is equivalent to finding disjoint \( s \)- and \( t \)-connected subgraphs in the graph.

 Maybe a good place to start is a graph class that ensures somewhat large cliques.
 For instance, if the graph class (such as chordal graphs) ensures a \( K_s \), then we're done.
+To make progress on this conjecture it will be necessary to find a way to guarantee a highly connected subgraph in a stronger way than using a density argument.